1982 Washington Metro train derailment: Overview

 Train 410 on the Blue/Orange Line was operating on its usual rush hour run between National Airport station and New Carrollton station.
 The train consists of six 1000 series cars numbered 1029, 1028, 1199, 1198, 1235, and 1234.
 After holding at the McPherson Square interlocking, the train was able to proceed to Federal Triangle.
 After arriving at Metro Center station, the train was packed at "crush capacity" with approximately 1320 passengers on the train with 220 passengers in the first car.
 After departing Federal Triangle, the train was operating on manual mode.
 OCC then told trains 410 and another train (Train 906) that the supervisor in the tunnel will instruct them.
 Train 410 made its required stop at short at the signal (Signal D02-02) and the supervisor allowed train 410 to move.
 After the train was going over the crossover track at Smithsonian Interlocking, the supervisor reported to the train operator to "hold up" 10 seconds after giving the clear.
 The train stopped over the crossover switches over switch 1B which separated the closed switch from the stock rail.
 At 4:28 p.m.
 EST (21:28 UTC), the supervisor informed the OCC that the switch doesn't look right and is going to back the train up over the switches.
 The supervisor boarded the train in car 1234 and told the operator to remove his key from the operating controls giving power to car 1234 and to the supervisor.

 At 4:29 p.m.
-EST (21:29 UTC), the supervisor applied power to car 1234 and move the train over the switches.
+EST (21:29 UTC), the supervisor applied power to car 1234 and moved the train over the switches.
 While moving over the switches, car 1029 front wheelset derailed along switch 1B.
 One wheel set followed one track and the rear wheel set followed along the crossover switch.
 The car traveled diagonally along the switches and onto the crossover tracks and struck the end barrier crushing the car.
-The train went into a breaking, then began "jerking", and then the supervisor noticed that there was a loss of brake pressure and propulsion power.
-The train operator of train 410 intercom the supervisor to hold it after realizing there was a derailment but did not apply emergency brakes because he did not recognize that the train derailed or an emergency existed.
+The train began breaking, then "jerking", before the supervisor noticed that there was a loss of brake pressure and propulsion power.
+The operator of train 410 called the supervisor via intercom to hold it after realizing there was a derailment but did not apply emergency brakes because he did not recognize that the train derailed or an emergency existed.
 Another supervisor at Federal Triangle reported to OCC that the third rail power was out at a location and the supervisor on train 410 reported that traction power was dead.
-The supervisor would report the accident at 4:33 p.m.
-EST (21:33 UTC) after walked to the back of the train and a minute later, reported that both tracks were blocked and there were passenger casualties.
+At 4:33 p.m.
+EST (21:33 UTC), the supervisor walked to the back of the train and reported the accident, that both tracks were blocked, and there were passenger casualties.